rngtng/NabaztagHackKit/README.md

   0);
 ```

-The framework offers assertions similar to ruby tunit stile.
+The framework offers assertions similar to [Ruby Test::Unit](http://ruby-doc.org/stdlib-1.9.3/libdoc/test/unit/rdoc/Test/Unit.html) style.
 Mind that the variable type has to be given
 explicit.
-Convertion is:
+Convention is:

   * I = interger
   * S = string